ExtremeXP-VU/ExpEngine-ACSOS2024/README.md

 6. **Change the proactive credentials in credentials.py:**
    - Update the `credentials.py` file with necessary credentials for proactive usage.

+## Running ExpEngine

+To run ExpEngine, follow these steps:

+1. **Use an IDE**
+   - Open your preferred Integrated Development Environment (IDE).
+This will help you manage your project files and provide a convenient environment for running and debugging your code.

+2. **Activate the virtual environment**
+   - Before running ExpEngine, ensure that you activate the virtual environment where all the dependencies are installed.
+This isolates your project's dependencies and ensures compatibility.
+   - In your terminal, navigate to your project directory and activate the virtual environment.
+The command may vary based on your operating system and the tool you used to create the virtual environment:

+     On Windows:
+     ```sh
+     .\venv\Scripts\activate
+     ```

+     On macOS and Linux:
+     ```sh
+     source venv/bin/activate
+     ```

+3. **Navigate to the project directory**
+   - Change your directory to the `exp-engine` folder where the main script is located:
+     ```sh
+     cd exp-engine
+     ```

+4. **Run the ExpEngine script**
+   - Execute the main script to start the ExpEngine:
+     ```sh
+     python exp_engine.py
+     ```

+#### Note:
+The datasets and scripts provided with ExpEngine are proprietary.
+To use your own datasets and task scripts, please upload these materials into the relevant folders within the project directory.
+Ensure that your datasets and scripts are formatted and organized correctly to integrate smoothly with the ExpEngine framework.

 ### Setting up the DSL Editor
 ### Required Software